beroshan26/ExchangeRateMicroService/ReadMe.txt

 Running Docker Services (Ensure docker for windows/other platform is installed) Use the following commands to run mutliple istances for load balancing

-docker build -t ExchangeRateApi-img -f ExchangeRateApi.dockerfile .
+docker build -t exchangerateapi-img -f exchangerateapi.dockerfile .

 To run one instance
-docker run --name ExchangeRateApi -d -p 5000:5000 -t ExchangeRateApi-img
+docker run --name exchangerateapi -d -p 5000:5000 -t exchangerateapi-img

 To run multiple, use the scale number of your choice docker swarm init

-docker service create --publish 5000:5000 --name ExchangeRateApi ExchangeRateApi-img
+docker service create --publish 5000:5000 --name exchangerateapi exchangerateapi-img

 docker service scale ExchangeRateApi=5